 \section{Model Comparison}

-In this section, we compare our approach with the translation pipeline proposed by \citet{wang-etal-2023-kanbun}.
-They evaluated their models on their classical Chinese poem dataset.
-To make the results comparable, we did the same data processing on their dataset and trained a new model.
-Based on the ablation study result from previous section, we used POS tagging and dependency type labeling as auxiliary tasks, since this combination of tasks has been shown to have balanced and good performance over different base models.
-We trained the new model on roberta-classical-chinese-base-char and keep the same experimental setting.
+In this section, we compare our proposed approach against the translation pipeline proposed by~\citet{wang-etal-2023-kanbun}.
+Their models were evaluated on their classical Chinese poem dataset.
+To ensure the comparability, we applied identical data processing procedures to their dataset and trained a new model.
+Based on the ablation study results in the previous section, we used word segmentation and dependency type labeling as auxiliary tasks, since this combination of tasks reached the best machine translation performance.
+We trained this new model on roberta-classical-chinese-base-char and maintained the same experimental setting.

-Table \ref{table2} shows the evaluation result of our model and the best models built by \citet{wang-etal-2023-kanbun}.
-Since they used different models to reorder characters and do machine translation, we report their best translation scores from mT5-large and best character ordering scores from roberta-classical-chinese-char.
-Overall, our approach reaches a comparable result with the best models created by them.
-Our model performs better on character ordering and has higher \textbf{perfect matching ratio}.
-It makes our model achieve scores on the translation metric, such as \textbf{RIBES}, which is sensitive to characters' order.
-Instead of two stages translation, we approach has a smaller number of parameters and also provides character level annotations.
+Table~\ref{table3} presents the evaluation result of our model alongside the best models built by~\citet{wang-etal-2023-kanbun}.
+Since they employed distinct models for characters reordering and machine translation, we report the best translation scores from mT5-large and best character ordering scores from roberta-classical-chinese-char.
+Overall, our approach achieves results comparable to the best models constructed by them.
+Notably, our model performs better in character ordering and has higher \textbf{perfect matching ratio (PMR)}.
+Consequently, our model achieves superior scores on the translation metrics, such as \textbf{RIBES}, which is sensitive to character order.
+In contrast to the two-stage pipeline, our approach has a smaller number of parameters and also provides character level annotations.